muzzarellimj/check/docs/report.md

 may be best.
 All checklist items will be formatted in the chosen file format and be presented with a file that can be printed, downloaded, or copied into another application.

+### Searching via Quentin Roa

+The search api uses the /search/:query and /search modules to allow for search functionality. :query is where you put what you want to search, using dashes as spaces. /search/:query takes the :query string, replaces the dashes with spaces, then queries the mongodb atlas database to return an array of todo list cards. /search/:query then sends the array to list.ejs to display the results of the query. /search catches a get request and properly formats the request then redirects it to /search/:query.
+You can actually use either when using the url, to format for /search it would be /search?q=query.
+You would replace query with what you would like to search using plus signs as spaces.

 ## Conclusion

 Check is a simple application that I believe, with the proper time and resources, could become enriched by a variety of